Lefraudeur/Mujina-Public/README.md

 ## Basic Structure

 ### - Java Cheat :
-The java project is located in `libMujina/InjectableJar/InjectableJar`, the folder has to be oppened with Intellij.\
+The java project is located in `libMujina/InjectableJar/InjectableJar`, the folder has to be opened with Intellij.\
 It contains the cheat's java code, most of the time you only have to edit that.\

 Once you are done editing the code, use the proper build script for your system.\